CSCI3308-4M/hexmech-old/TESTING.md

   User Model
     .save
       ✓ should allow saving without error
-    .setPassword
+      ✓ should set the created date on creation
+      ✓ should not set the created date on update
+      ✓ should set the updated date on creation
+      ✓ should set the updated date on update .setPassword
-      ✓ should set the password using bcrypt (896ms) .setPasswordSync
+      ✓ should set the password using bcrypt (884ms) .setPasswordSync
-      ✓ should set the password using bcrypt (906ms) .findOne
+      ✓ should set the password using bcrypt (887ms) .findOne
       ✓ should find user via username
       ✓ should find user via email
       ✓ should find user via display name .checkPassword
-      ✓ should call callback with true if password is correct ✓ should call callback with false if password is incorrect .checkPasswordSync
+      ✓ should call callback with true if password is correct (893ms) ✓ should call callback with false if password is incorrect (879ms) .checkPasswordSync
-      1) should return true if password is correct
-      2) should return false if password is incorrect
+      ✓ should return true if password is correct (881ms) ✓ should return false if password is incorrect (875ms)

-  12 passing (4s)
+  18 passing (6s)
-  2 failing

-  1) User Model .checkPasswordSync should return true if password is correct:
-     Uncaught TypeError: expect(...).to.be.true is not a function at Query.<anonymous> (test/models/user.js:211:31)
-      at node_modules/kareem/index.js:177:19
-      at node_modules/kareem/index.js:109:16

-  2) User Model .checkPasswordSync should return false if password is incorrect:
-     Uncaught AssertionError: expected false to be true at Query.<anonymous> (test/models/user.js:224:26)
-      at node_modules/kareem/index.js:177:19
-      at node_modules/kareem/index.js:109:16

-npm ERR!
-Test failed.
-See above for more details.
 ```

 |                |                                         |